tvu2/potential-octo-funicular/proposal.md

 ![Cookbook Screen](https://github.com/tvu2/potential-octo-funicular/blob/TV_branch/cookbook.jpg)

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
 	**a.
 KitchenManagerADT.java**
 	This is the interface for the Kitchen Manager application.
-It has the following methods
 	```
 	public interface KitchenManagerADT {
 		// This method returns the inventory as a hash table of ingredient objects.